DangerousThings/flexsecure-applets/docs/applets/1-pgp.md

 The complete AID should look like this: `D2 76 00 01 24 01 03 04 C0 FE 00 00 00 01 00 00`.

-Next, install GlobalPlatformPro (GPP) from https://github.com/martinpaljak/GlobalPlatformPro/releases .
-Use GPP to install the applet:
+Use GlobalPlatformPro (GPP) from https://github.com/martinpaljak/GlobalPlatformPro/releases to install the applet:

 ```
 gp -install SmartPGPApplet.cap -create D276000124010304C0FE000000010000